 The WinAC RTX software includes a Setup program that guides you step by step through the installation procedure.
-The Setup program begins when you click the circle under Step 3 of the setup screen.
+The Setup program begins when you click the square under Step 3 of the setup screen.
 If the Setup program does not start automatically, double-click the Setup.exe file on the CD.

 Note: You must have Windows administrator (ADMIN) privileges to install the WinAC RTX software.
+If you have a previous version of WinAC RTX on your computer, uninstall it before proceeding to install WinAC RTX 4.1.

 If you select the "Run automatic authorization" checkbox in the Target Drive dialog, the Setup program checks to see whether an authorization is installed on the hard disk.
 If no authorization is found, a message notifies you that the software can be used only with an authorization.
 You can run the authorization program immediately or you can continue the installation and execute the authorization later.